Ram-Montilia-Smithson/google-passport-oauth-2.0/README.md

-# learning and practicing Oauth 2.0 implementation using passport in a React.js web app
+# learning and practicing Oauth 2.0 implementation using passport with a react web app